 Big Banks Turning Bullish on Gold Prices

-Now go back to 2013.
-Goldman Sachs was hands down one of the biggest naysayers; it was the same bank that called gold a “slam dunk sell.”
+Look at Goldman Sachs Group Inc (NYSE: GS), for example.
+It was leading the pack in 2013.
+It was Goldman Sachs that called gold a “slam dunk sell” back then.
 (Source: “Goldman Sachs: Gold is a ‘slam dunk sell’,” CNBC, October 14, 2013.)

 Chart courtesy of StockCharts.com